-Many of our life goals – buying a house, having kids, taking annual vacations – require money.
+Many of our life goals, such as buying a house, having kids, and taking annual vacations, require money.
 So, how will you get that money?
 How much will you save for retirement?
 For a house?
 How will you manage the cost of having kids?
 How much is each of you willing to sacrifice in the short term to make your long-term dreams come true?

-Say, for example, that you’ve always dreamed of owning a home, and you plan to buy one in the next five years.
-You may be fine making sacrifices such as taking fewer vacations or buying a used car to save up for a down payment, but is your partner?
+For example, say you’ve always dreamed of owning a home, and you plan to buy one in the next five years.
+You may be fine making sacrifices, such as taking fewer vacations or purchasing a used car to save up for a down payment, but is your partner?
 If your partner is the one with the big goals, such as starting their own business, are you OK making sacrifices to help them achieve these goals?

 Whatever your goals are, you need to work together to make a plan to achieve them.
 Without a plan, these goals will remain out of reach.